Liquidations

 Technical Details

-Liquidations on Flux are very similar to liquidations on Compound V2.
+Liquidations on Flux are very similar to liquidations on Compound V2 (opens in a new tab).

 An account becomes subject to liquidation when its liquidity (i.e. the aggregate collateral factor of its assets) becomes negative.
 At that point, a third-party liquidator will be able to pay off some of the borrower's debt and seize the corresponding collateral at a small discount.
 The protocol will also collect a small piece of the collateral and add it to its reserves.